What is a disciplinary meeting at work?

 - Keep the process and the outcome confidential (no one who wasn’t involved in the process should know that it was going on) – you need to keep it confidential too; and

-- Ideally they should tell you that the matter is now closed and that everyone moves forward from this point.
+- Ideally, they should tell you that the matter is now closed and that everyone is moving forward from this point.

 What should you do?